Acknowledgements

 Gordon Chancellor received assistance from the Royal College of Surgeons while they were custodians of the Beagle field notebooks.

 Over several years Randal Keynes (Darwin's great-great-grandson) provided particularly valuable encouragement, support and advice at many levels as well as contributing to Darwin Online.
-Nick Gill kindly gave crucial support in the adaptation of part of his magnificent catalogue of the Darwin Archive at Cambridge University Library.
+(We were not fully aware of his undermining of the project behind the scenes, encouraging important institutions not to cooperate with Darwin Online but instead with another project trying to duplicate the work.
+Essential cooperation, including sharing of catalogue information by publicly funded institutions and even reproduction permissions were denied as a result and relations with staff soured by groundless defamatory rumours etc.) Nick Gill kindly gave crucial support in the adaptation of his magnificent catalogue of the Darwin Archive at Cambridge University Library.

-Other important advice and assistance has been kindly given by Rob Iliffe, Director of the Newton Project, Adam Perkins, Archivist at Cambridge University Library, Pietro Corsi, Director of Jean-Baptiste Lamarck: works and heritage, The Arts and Humanities Data Service - History, Patrick Zutshi, David Norman, Malcolm Bowie, The Correspondence of Charles Darwin, Fred Burkhardt, Jim Secord, Duncan Porter, Shelley Innes, Rosemary Clarkson, Andrew Sclater, Alison Pearn, Peter Kjærgaard, Adrian Desmond and Alex Japha.
+Other important advice and assistance has been kindly given by Rob Iliffe, Director of the Newton Project, Adam Perkins, Archivist at Cambridge University Library, Pietro Corsi, Director of Jean-Baptiste Lamarck: works and heritage, The Arts and Humanities Data Service - History, Patrick Zutshi, David Norman, Malcolm Bowie, The Correspondence of Charles Darwin, Fred Burkhardt, Jim Secord, Duncan Porter, Shelley Innes, Rosemary Clarkson, Andrew Sclater, Alison Pearn, Peter Kjærgaard, Adrian Desmond, Alex Japha, Matt Williams, Mark Hanson and Peter Gluckman.

 James Moore lent a set of the The Correspondence of Charles Darwin [Moore took the set back in October 2009] and Uigeverij Nieuwezijds in Amsterdam sent a set of Darwin's works in Dutch.
 Alberto Gomis generously sent a copy of his bibliography of Darwin in Spain, and later the second edition.
 Mrs Doreen Speare, who lives in the house where Anne Elizabeth Darwin died in 1851, kindly contributed the 1905 edition of Voyage of the Beagle.
 Ludmilla Jordanova helpfully donated book cases.
 Simon Keynes kindly lent photographic equipment.